fmnoise/flow/README.md

 ## Status

-API is considered stable since version `1.0.0`
+API is considered stable since version `1.0.0`.
+See changelog for the list of breaking changes.

 ## Hammock